Code-Institute-Submissions/MS2-Classified-Records/README.md

 ### Surface Plane
 I wanted to create a theme which bears strong resemblance to the bricks and mortar store.
 Hence the use of the colours as outlined below in the design section.
 Finding a striking hero image which also blends in nicely with the rest of the page was important, and I settled on a beautiful close up image of a turntable which I found on Unsplash.
-A transparent light gray overlay was applied to this to gently mute the shades in the image.

 The main body of the page is mainly white which ties in with the clean, modern look of the store.
 The fonts are mostly in red  ![#fc6161](https://via.placeholder.com/15/fc6161/000000?text=+) `#fc6161` or black for smaller font sizes.
 Again the reasoning behind these choices was to evoke the look of the real world store in users minds while they browse the site.